 For access to the belltower specifically please email [email protected].

 Please note there is currently a small hole in the churchyard at the rear of building which has been cordened off.
 Please do not cross the fencing that has been erected.

 150 years of stained glass art.
 A church from our finest shortlist.

 A dazzling interior

 Access to the church is via a stepped sloped pathway.
 Please note there is a small step in the nave and a step down into the south transept.

 Facilities & Hire

-On Broadway, off the B4632 running between Weston sub Edge and Willersey.
-Church is located to the right hand side of the road.
+Close to Broadway, take the turning off the B4632 running between Weston sub Edge and Willersey.
+The church is located to the right hand side of the road.

 Honeybourne Railway Station (3.2 miles) or Evesham Railway Station (5.6 miles)